 Your knees require cushioning to function properly, and this is in part provided by two C-shaped pieces of cartilage called the meniscus, or menisci.
 Any activity that involves twisting the knee, particularly with someone’s full weight on it, can lead to a partial or complete meniscus tear.
-While surgery is usually required to repair a complete tear, for less severe injuries, the team at Valley Sports Physicians can use a combination of physical therapy and therapeutic injections to help the meniscus heal itself relatively quickly, eliminating pain while increasing mobility.
+While surgery is usually required to repair a complete tear, for less severe injuries, the team at Valley Sports Physicians & Orthopedic Medicine can use a combination of physical therapy and therapeutic injections to help the meniscus heal itself relatively quickly, eliminating pain while increasing mobility.

 Behind your kneecap, or patella, is a bit of cartilage.
 When the knee is overused or injured, it can become damaged and lead to pain, which is called patellofemoral syndrome.
 In addition to discomfort and swelling, this can also cause the kneecap to become misaligned much more easily.
 We can use targeted therapeutic injections to enable the body to quickly heal itself, which will improve the function and stability of the joint while also offering long-term pain relief.